-Derwen College is a Registered Charity and we hope that you will want to support and promote the work we do.
+Derwen College is a registered charity and we hope that you will want to support and promote the work we do.

-Your monthly parent/carer newsletter gives you an update on events, activities and news from the college and what the students have been taking part in.
+Your termly parent/carer newsletter gives you an update on events, activities and news from the College and what the students have been taking part in.

 There are several ways parent/carers and families can support Derwen College.
-We welcome participation with all the various fundraising events, such as the Fete, Sponsored Walk and special social events.
+We welcome participation with all the various fundraising events, such as the 10km Challenge, Derwen Fete & Dog Show, and the Christmas Fayre.
 These events are a lot of fun and an opportunity for students to show family members what they have been doing and introduce them to their new friends.